 Health Care Legislation:

 AB 174-Health care affordability.
 This bill originally was designed to make health care coverage more affordable for people who are purchasing coverage through Covered California by expanding subsidies/tax credits for people earning up to 800 percent of the federal poverty level (FPL), rather than the existing 400 percent of FPL.
 The final state budget expanded subsidies for people earning up to 600 percent of FPL, and although not the 800 percent I was seeking, is an improvement.
-AB 174 has been modified to track data regarding subsidies to see if they are improving enrollment in health plans.
+AB 174 has been modified to track data regarding these increased subsidies to see if they are improving enrollment in health plans.

 AB 204-Hospital community benefit reporting.
 This bill will standardize how hospitals report the value of their "community benefits."
 The current reporting requirements do not require hospital systems to break out the value of their community benefits by hospital site and, as a result, individual communities do not have accurate information about how a local hospital is supporting their community.
 This bill will provide relevant information to local communities.